cyber-sushi/makima/README.md

 The config file is divided into multiple sections:
 - `[remap]`, where you can rebind keys, buttons, combinations and some axis events to other keys, buttons and combinations.
 - `[commands]`, where you can rebind keys, buttons, combinations and some axis events to shell commands.
+- `[movements]`, where you can rebind keys, buttons, combinations and some axis events to cursor movements and scrolling.
 - `[settings]`, where you can configure a few settings.

 ### **[remap]**